 - “Make it brighter.”

 You can make up your own affirmations for these situations.
 Just keep it short and simple and positive.
-Don't leave any room for a misunderstanding.
+Don't leave any room for misunderstanding.

 3. Rub or Look at Your Hands